Wivelsfield railway station: Services

-During the peak hours, the station is served by one Thameslink train per day in each direction between London Bridge and Littlehampton.
+During the peak hours, the station is served by one Southern train per day in each direction between London Bridge and Littlehampton.

-On Sundays, the services between London Victoria and Eastbourne do not run.
+On Sundays, the service between London Victoria and Eastbourne does not run.

 Potential expansion

 In Autumn 2015 Network Rail released the Sussex Area Route Study, where two options for the proposed grade separation of Keymer Junction are detailed, both of which would transform the station dramatically.

 Option 1 is the minimal option and creates a new platform 0 on the west side of the station served by a 3rd track from a new grade-separated flyover from Lewes.

 Option 2 incorporates the features of Option 1, but also adds an additional 4th platform on the east side of the station as well, served by a 4th track on the line to Lewes.
 Whilst this would enable each line to the south to have a dedicated platform the primary benefit would be that the existing platforms could be used to turn back trains in either direction as needed without blocking the main lines.

-As of 2022, no plans to implement any of these options have been announced.
+As of 2024, no plans to implement any of these options have been announced.